-Over the past decades, the Maxwell Society has been organising a Study Weekend on an annual basis at the Cumberland Lodge, located in the heart of the Great Park of Windsor.
+Over the past decades, the Maxwell Society has been organising a Study Weekend on an annual basis at different locations like King's College London and Cumberland Lodge, located in the heart of the Great Park of Windsor.
 The aim of this event is to inspire and introduce our members to cutting edge research, in a relaxed atmosphere away from lecture halls.

 2019 - Quantum physics: The second revolution